 Gingival grafts do more than protect the roots of your teeth from future decay and harm.
 Grafts effectively reverse gum loss.
 By visiting Dr. Caudry and scheduling your gum graft procedure, you can revert your smile to its previous state.

-Do you feel like your smile is a little too gummy?
+Do you feel like your has changes and you can see the roots of the teeth?
 Does it look as if your teeth have grown over the years?
 Don't worry-your teeth aren't getting bigger.
 The problem is that your gums are receding.
 When it comes to a problem like that, there is no better solution than a gum graft.
 And as one of the most sought-after periodontists in the GTA, who better to carry out your grafting procedure than Dr. Caudry and her team?

 Gum grafts are essential in reversing severe gum loss.
 Additionally, they can be a crucial part in the treatment of gingivitis and periodontal disease, as well as in lowering the chances of oral inflammations and infections.
 To discover all that a gum graft can do for you, feel free to contact us and book a consultation.
 We will address all your concerns and answer any questions you might have.
 Do not hesitate to reach out to us.